 The prize is awarded irrespectively of nationality, gender, race, creed, or ideology.
 Candidates for the European Prize are drawn from the professions of architecture, landscape architecture or urban planning who have profoundly impacted or influenced contemporary architecture philosophy and design ideas today.
 Nominations are submitted to the Chairman of The European Centre for consideration by the jury of The European Architecture Prize.

-Nominations are accepted through June 15 with Closing Date for Nominations is August 15 of each given year.
+Nominations are accepted through March 1st, 2022 with Closing Date for Nominations at June 15th, 2022.
 Nominations that do not result in the award are automatically carried over the following year.
 The jury takes deliberations early in the calendar year and the winning architect is announced early summer to the international press.
 The European Centre may also solicit nominations from past laureates, architects, academics, critics, museums, government officials involved in cultural endeavors or with a special expertise in the field of architecture, landscape architecture, or urban planning.